Neufund/smart-contract-watch/README.md

 As a CLI tool you can run
 `yarn run` and then insert all needed parameters
 ##### Parameters:
--`-a` `[#address1,#address2,...]` The only mandatory field if a config file is not provided, this represents an array of addresses to monitory.
+`-a` `[#address1,#address2,...]` The only mandatory field if a config file is not provided, this represents an array of addresses to monitory.

-`-f` `Blocknumber` Represents the from blocknumber if unspecified smart-contract-watch will start scanning from the first block number
+`-f` `Blocknumber` Represents the from blocknumber if unspecified smart-contract-watch will start scanning from the first block number.

 `-t` `Blocknumber` Represents the ending blocknumber where the smart-contract-watch will stop working when reached if left blank the smart-contract-watch will continue waiting for new blocking and scanning until manually exited.

-`-q` Quick mode: Activates quick mode
+`-q` Quick mode: Activates quick mode.

-`-s` Save state mode: Saves the last scanned block when service restarts again
+`-s` Save state mode: Saves the last scanned block when service restarts again.
+In order to use this you must include a store directory ex, `-s /DIRECTORY` or `--save-state /DIRECTORY`.
 #### Config file
 Smart Contract watch supports configration files.
 You must insert all your configration in a `.watch.yml` file.
 You can mix between both CLI and config file by filling only some of the needed fields, take into account that CLI overides config file.